satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 ### Parameter Tampering

 Let's imagine we are running our own e-commerce site.
-We have a product worth $100, and a form to create a payment:
+A user places an order for $100 on their personal credit card.
+To the server, a typical transaction would look like this:

 ```html
 <form action="https://sample.com/checkout" method="POST">